-The target users of PrivacyMotiv are UX design practitioners.
-PrivacyMotiv analyzes UX design user flows with vulnerability-centered personas and generates speculative persona journey stories that reveal potential harms to vulnerable users (Figure~\ref{fig:privacyMotiv_overview}).
-The system operates in three stages.
-First, we generate vulnerability-centered personas (Section~\ref{subsec:persona_prompt}).
-These personas capture established vulnerability contexts based on domain-specific literature and can be reused across different application explorations.
-Second, we construct contextual scenarios and user journey narratives (Section~\ref{subsec:story}), which are generated iteratively by pairing a persona with specific combinations of user flows corresponding to application features.
-These stories embody the dynamic layer of the system: they change depending on which flows are paired and reveal the situated harms experienced by particular vulnerable users.
-Finally, we implement visual storyboards with annotated flows (Section~\ref{subsec:visual}), which translate user flows into low-fidelity (lo-fi) diagrams to communicate insights in a format more closely aligned with designers’ review practices.
+First, it displays pre-generated vulnerability-centered personas (\autoref{subsec:persona_prompt}) for designers to select.
+These personas capture established vulnerability contexts grounded in domain-specific literature, which are constructed for the general privacy harm exploration and demonstration purposes, rather than customized for a specific application.
+Second, it generates contextualized persona journey narratives by prompting an LLM with a selected persona paired with researcher-constructed combinations of user flows, strictly without introducing new or hallucinated flows (\autoref{subsec:story}).
+These narratives form the dynamic layer of the system: they vary with different combinations of the input flows, and reveal the situated harms experienced by persona user with particular vulnerabilities.
+Finally, it presents visual storyboards with annotated flows (\autoref{subsec:visual}), which communicate insights via low-fidelity (lo-fi) diagrams, a format closely aligned with designers’ review practices.
+We further illustrate how the system can be used in practice through an example usage scenario (\autoref{subsec:usage_scenario}).